Maximum Likelihood Estimation (MLE)

 Summary

-This blog has covered MLE and its application to simple parametric distribution families, illustrated through two classical examples: Bernoulli coin flipping and Gaussian linear regression.
-Note that in practice, rarely admits a closed-form solution like in the examples above — it is often a deep, expressive neural network, in which case the MLE objective must be optimized iteratively via gradient descent.
+This note has covered MLE and its application to simple parametric distribution families, illustrated through three classical examples: Gaussian estimation, Bernoulli coin flipping, and Gaussian linear regression.
+Note that in practice, rarely admits a closed-form solution like in the examples above - it is often a deep, expressive neural network, in which case the MLE objective must be optimized iteratively via gradient descent.